- Sea of Thieves is a popular action-adventure game where users play as pirates. However, players have been experiencing low FPS in the game.

 VSync ensures that your monitor sync with your graphics card input.
 If you’re experiencing lagging on Sea of Thieves on a high-end PC, then try turning VSync off to see if that solves the issue.
 If you’re still having low FPS on Sea of Thieves, then try the next solution.

-- Click on Start and search Task Manger then hit Enter.
+- Right-click on Start and select Task Manager.

 - Navigate to the Details tab and select Sea of Thieves.